Greg Cipes: Career

 Cipes was the voice of Beast Boy in the animated television series Teen Titans and Kevin Levin in the Ben 10 franchise.
 He also voices Stinkfly in the Ben 10 reboot series.
-He reprised the role of Beast Boy in the spin-off series Teen Titans Go!, as well as video games based on Teen Titans and the online game DC Universe Online.
+In 2013, he reprised the role of Beast Boy in the spin-off series Teen Titans Go!, as well as video games based on Teen Titans and the online game DC Universe Online.
+In 2018, he voiced the character in the theatrical film Teen Titans Go!
+To the Movies.
+Cipes has also voiced Beast Boy in Young Justice, TV movies and video games.
 He voiced Atlas in the Astro Boy anime series in 2003, as well as Chiro in Super Robot Monkey Team Hyperforce Go! in 2004.

 In 2012, he began working on Nickelodeon's Teenage Mutant Ninja Turtles voicing Michelangelo.
+Like Beast Boy Cipes has provided the voice of Michelangelo in multiple video games.
+In 2011, he began voicing Steve Jackson on Disney Channels Fish Hooks, From 2012 to 2017, he voiced Danny Rand / Iron Fist on the Disney XD series Ultimate Spider-Man.
 He also voiced Tu in The Legend of Korra.
+Cipes has had another recurring roles such as Mort in Milo Murphy’s Law, Zatt in Star Wars: The Clone Wars, Brandt in The Adventures of Puss in Boots, Craz in Gravity Falls and Jake in SciGirls.